 Not to sound old, but when the beau and I were doing long-distance, we had calling cards, cell phones that made calls and sent texts, and Skype…on our computers.
 That’s it!

 Now, the number of options to stay connected overwhelms!
 What’sApp, Snapchat, MarcoPolo, FaceTime, Messenger, Skype, and the list goes on and on (totally just sang those to the tune of We Didn’t Start the Fire).
 Choose 1 or 2 ways you both enjoy and that work wherever you are.

-High tech not an option?
+Prefer or need a low tech option?
 Old fashioned love letters can be sexy AF (see also: Alexander Hamilton and Angelica Schuyler flirting via punctuation).
 Here are some ideas to get you started:

 Opportunities, not challenges